FedericoTr26/RL_Homework-2/README.md

 $ source install/setup.bash
 ```
 ## :white_check_mark: Usage 🤖
-1. First of all, launch Rviz with Gazebo with the launch file
+1.First of all, launch Rviz with Gazebo with the launch file

 Note that by default it's used the Position Controller ⚙️
 ```